 Vegetarian Christmas Recipes for the Main Course

 With starters out of the way, you can focus on the most memorable part – the main event.
-There are many vegetarian Christmas recipes to choose from, here are some of our favourites.
+There are many vegetarian Christmas main course accompaniments to choose from, and here are some of our favourites.

 You can’t beat a classic nut roast.
 With so many complicated recipes out there, we’ve decided to keep it simple this Christmas.
-Our Christmas nut roast recipe serves 4-6, and you will need:
+Your vegetarian guests will love this yummy recipe – it’s a cut above the roast!
+Serving 4-6, you will need:

 - 1 white onion